Smart Size Chart

 This event requires the following:

-The event payload contains a data object with a selectedItem
+The event payload contains a data object with a selectedItem key under the detail object.

-object has the following values:
+The selecteditem object has the following values:

 If we were able to match the user's selected size to a single matching variant:

-will be an array of size 1, with the matching variant present as an object in that list
+matchedToIndividualVariantwill betruematchingVariantswill be an array of size 1, with the matching variant present as an object in that list

-may be an array of any size, with whatever variants we recognized might be a match
+matchedToIndividualVariantswill befalsematchingVariantsmay be an array of any size, with whatever variants we recognized might be a match

 Click the arrow on the left of each box to expand the answer.

 Soft Launch is enabled by default before your account is live.
 This is to ensure that the Bold Metrics experience does not go live before it is fully ready.
+Toggle it on or off using the instructions here.

 Since every PDP is built differently, to have the best customer experience, we provide a number of different events that can be used at the end of the Smart Size Chart experience.
-You will need to follow the guides on or but the code must be customized by you for your existing PDP.
-We are happy to provide guidance and advice on writing code for these events!